Metadata Read/Write Mapping

 Do "exiftool -s [filename]" to get a report of existing metadata in an image.
 For example, if you have files with metadata in them and would like to upload them to RS and index that information, you should be able to work out some appropriate mappings from the metadata report.

-Remember that any individual field may not be available for a particular filetype.
-For example JobID will not write to a PDF file.
+Remember that some fields may not be available for a particular filetype, for example JobID will not write to a PDF file.
 If you need "Notes" to be written to PDF files, you will have to find a PDF-writable field in addition to JobID.
 The reason for using multiple fields is that certain programs look for information in a specific place.
-For example if Photoshop gets the caption from Caption-Abstract and another program you use gets it from ImageDescription, you need to have your RS caption in both.
+For example if Photoshop gets the caption from Caption-Abstract and another program you use gets it from ImageDescription, you need to have your ResourceSpace caption in both.
 It may take some experimentation to get the combination that best suits your workflow.

 Of course you can also create your own custom fields and mappings.
-Let's say you want a weblink to be embedded in the metadata of your images.
-You simply create an RS field called something like "URL" and in the Exiftool_field you write "WebStatement", which is a field you've found in ExifTool's list of writeable fields that is most appropriate for that kind of data.
+One such use may be to embed a weblink in the metadata of your images.
+You simply create an ResourceSpace field, for example "URL" and in the Exiftool_field you enter "WebStatement", a field which can be found in ExifTool's list of writeable fields and is appropriate for data of that type.

 Read-only metadata fields